 Everywhere you look, the future looks green.
 In the United States, demand for green jobs is up over 50% since 2019.
 New legislation has freed up billions of dollars for clean energy and infrastructure projects.
 But, what happens when there aren’t enough qualified workers?

 The Boston Consulting Group estimates that the green jobs gap will reach 7 million workers by 2030.
-The largest skill gaps lie in solar, wind, and biofuels technology.
+The largest skill gaps lie in

 Let’s examine what green jobs are, barriers to green workforce development, and why you should invest in green jobs.